ss23/owasp-2013/Lesson/A1-Injection.md

 ## Introduction to Injection

 While injection can cover a large (really, *large*) range of exploits, the most common one is probably the SQL injection.
 For those of you familiar with SQL, this should be painfully obvious.
 Yet, people keep getting it wrong.
-Notable examples of people in the past who can't seem to get it right include anyone from Hells Pizza to Oracle/MySQL themselves!
-Hopefully this should help get you up to speed on what SQL Injection is, how to prevent it, and most importantly, how to exploit it for $$$.
+Hopefully this should help get you up to speed on what SQL Injection is, how to prevent it, and the different ways to leverage it in an attack.

 ### SQL Primer